MalavyaRaval/MCP/README.md

 Find-User-Details
 Find-All_Users

-## This repo is inspired by and an updated version of:
+## This repo is an updated version of:
 https://www.youtube.com/watch?v=ZoZxQwp1PiM